Hugius/FabiEngine3D/doc/markdown/ASSETS.md

 <img src="../image/skybox_front.png" width="25%"/>

 - Cube map assets must be placed in `~\projects\<your_project>\assets\image\cube_map\`
-- Bit depth: `24`
+- Recommended bit depth: `24`
 - Cube maps are used to render a skybox around the camera.
 - A cube map consists of 6 images: left, right, bottom, top, back, front.
-- The resolution of every image must be squared.
+- All images must have a squared resolution.
 - All images must have the same resolution.
+- All images must have the same bit depth.

 ### 4.3 Diffuse Map

 <img src="../image/diffuse_map.png" width="25%"/>

 - Diffuse map assets must be placed in `~\projects\<your_project>\assets\image\diffuse_map\`
-- Bit depth: `24/32`
+- Recommended bit depth: `24/32`
 - Diffuse maps are used to render a variety of colors to a mesh.

 ### 4.4 Displacement Map